ahmcho/wdit/README.md

 ### WheDIT
 WhereDidITravel is a service which lets you to display places you visited or wanted to visit on a global map.
 Users can share a link with all their trips and have each of those be displayed as markers on a map.
 ### Tech
-This service is built using following tech:
+This backend is built using following tech:
 * [bcryptjs]
 * [node.js]
 * [express]